dylankiss/odoo-dev/README.md

 $ o-multiverse
 ```

 **You can run the command as many times as you want.
-It will skip already existing branches and repositories and only renew their configuration.**
+It will skip already existing branches and repositories and only renew their configuration (when passed the `--reset-config` argument).**

 > [!NOTE]
 > The branches checked out by default are: `15.0`, `16.0`, `17.0`, `saas-17.2`, `saas-17.4` and `master`.
 You can override this using the `-b` or `--branches` option with a comma-separated list of branches.